FraunhoferISST/edc-samples/fc/fc-03-static-node-directory/README.md

 is provided by the [TargetNodeDirectory](https://github.com/eclipse-edc/FederatedCatalog/blob/main/spi/crawler-spi/src/main/java/org/eclipse/edc/crawler/spi/TargetNodeDirectory.java).
 This TargetNodeDirectory serves as a 'phone book', maintaining specific information about the dataspace participants.
-It accepts an initial list of participants (e.g. list of participants' IDs), and resolves this input to a list of TargetNodes which is readable by the FC crawler.
+It accepts an initial list of participants (e.g. list of participants' IDs), and resolves this input to a list of TargetNodes.

 The initial participant list may vary in its source and format depending on specific use cases.
 To accommodate these variations, different implementations of the TargetNodeDirectory can be